ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2022.10.26.md

 	- Do we want something similar with accelerator controls people as well?
 		- That might be useful since they are epics newcomers
 		- do they have coffee meetings or the like?
-			- they might all be on site on wednesdays?
+			- they might all be on site on Wednesdays?

 - Previously running column
 	- relatively new, (this or last deploy?)